-About seven years ago, ZZ Top guitarist extraordinaire Billy F. Gibbons sat down with Gretsch Billy-Bo in hand to give us a lesson in playing the blues tunes that inspired him to play guitar.
+About a decade ago, ZZ Top guitarist extraordinaire Billy F. Gibbons sat down with Gretsch Billy-Bo in hand to give us a lesson in playing the blues tunes that inspired him to play guitar.
 We not only got the lesson, we got it on video!

 Below, we’ve provided the video, along with the relevant TAB figures for the parts that Billy plays.

 To help you follow along, we’ve provided the quote from Billy associated with each figure, as well as the time at which the figure appears in the video.

 “One good starting point for learning the blues might be to go back to the roots with Jimmy Reed.
 It doesn’t get much simpler than this.”

 “Jimmy Reed was accompanied by Eddie Taylor, who complemented that particular riff with this move [a IV-I change, with a b3rd-3rd grace slur].
 And you can combine the two.”